econPreference/TermStructureModels.jl/docs/src/estimation.md

     However, it is not good for practical projects.
 Small `populationsize` or `maxiter` may not lead to the best model, but it will find a good model.
 The prior distribution does not have to be optimal, and in fact, many Bayesian projects do not use the best prior distribution.
 What's crucial is avoiding bad prior distributions.
 As the optimization process lengthens, the likelihood of setting a bad prior decreases.
 Set `maxiter` based on your computational resources.

+!!! note "The range of data over which the marginal likelihood is calculated"

+    In Bayesian methodology, models are compared through the marginal likelihood.
+The most crucial prerequisite is that the marginal likelihoods of all models must be calculated over the same observations.

+    For instance, let's say we have `data` with the number of rows being 100.
+Model 1 has `p=1`, and Model 2 has `p=2`.
+In this case, the marginal likelihood should be computed over `data[3:end, :]`.
+This means that for Model 1, `data[2, :]` is used as the initial value, and for Model 2, `data[1:2, :]` is used as initial values. `tuning_hyperparameter` automatically reflects this fact by calculating the marginal likelihood over `data[upper_p+1:end, :]` for model comparison.

 ## Step 2.
 Sampling the Posterior Distribution of Parameters

 In Step 1, we got `tuned::Hyperparameter`. [`posterior_sampler`](@ref) uses it for the estimation.